-- 6.14 This step contemplates defining how information security is to be organised, which may include the establishment of an information security committee (where the size of the practice makes this appropriate), defining the information security roles and responsibilities within the practice, and establishing a hierarchy for decision-making within the information security management system. - 6.15 It is also necessary to define information and communications technologies employed by the practice as well as how and by whom the hardware, network and software comprising these technologies is controlled. - 6.16 The physical scope ie. premises, locations or facilities of the practice which should be governed by the ISMS must be defined.
-It is important to include in this consideration not only technology but for instance the warehousing of paper-based information such as deadfiling and procedures for the retrieval of deadfiles. - 6.17 With these investigations complete, the findings should be integrated, which will allow for the development of an ISMS policy for approval by the practice's decision-makers.
-This policy should be a relatively brief document which, at a minimum: - Establishes the information security objectives and the ISMS objectives of the practice; - Provides focus to the practice to achieve the information security objectives; - Identifies the practice's legal obligations (statutory and contractual) to provide information security; - Indicates how risk is identified, evaluated and managed within the practice. - 6.18 Once the ISMS policy has been approved by the practice's decision-makers the framework defining the boundaries of the ISMS and roles and responsibilities, a framework for the investigation of information security requirements, the implementation of controls and the ongoing monitoring and review of information security can commence. - 6.19 A draft copy of an ISMS policy which may be adopted by attorneys and/or executive committees within practices is provided as A to this Chapter.
+- 6.14 This step contemplates defining how information security is to be organised, which may include the establishment of an information security committee (where the size of the practice makes this appropriate), defining the information security roles and responsibilities within the practice, and establishing a hierarchy for decision-making within the Information Security Management System. - 6.15 It is also necessary to define information and communications technologies employed by the practice as well as how and by whom the hardware, network and software comprising these technologies is controlled. - 6.16 The physical scope ie. premises, locations or facilities of the practice which should be governed by the ISMS must be defined.
+It is important to include in this consideration not only technology but for instance the warehousing of paper-based information such as dead filing and procedures for the retrieval of dead files. - 6.17 With these investigations complete, the findings should be integrated, which will allow for the development of an ISMS policy for approval by the practice's decision-makers.
+This policy should be a relatively brief document which, at a minimum: - Establishes the information security objectives and the ISMS objectives of the practice; - Provides focus to the practice to achieve the information security objectives; - Identifies the practice's legal obligations (statutory and contractual) to provide information security; - Indicates how risk is identified, evaluated and managed within the practice. - 6.18 Once the ISMS policy has been approved by the practice's governing body the framework defining the boundaries of the ISMS and roles and responsibilities, a framework for the investigation of information security requirements, the implementation of controls and the ongoing monitoring and review of information security can commence. - 6.19 A draft copy of an ISMS policy which may be adopted by attorneys and the practice's governing body is provided as Annexure A to this Guideline.